timothepoznanski/k8s-ansible-vagrant/README.md

 1. **Initializing the Vagrant Environment**:

-    Open a PowerShell terminal and execute:
+    Open a PowerShell terminal, clone the repository, navigate to the project directory and execute vagrant command:

     ```powershell
     vagrant up